XitizVerma/XitizVerma/README.md

 <img src="https://github.com/XitizVerma/XitizVerma.github.io/blob/main/images/a.gif" alt="Developer"/>

 ## About me 🙋🏻‍♂️
-I am a 3rd year enthusiastCSE undergraduate student at Dayananda Sagar College Of Engineering, Bangalore!
+I am a 3rd year enthusiast CSE undergraduate student at Dayananda Sagar College Of Engineering, Bangalore!
 I ❤ Competitive Coding and Problem Solving ,and have my area of interest in Web Development and Cloud projects.

 ## Languages and Tools